chengchingwen/Pickle.jl/docs/src/stack.md

 # Stack Machine

-The pickle format is a bunch of stack machine opcode and arguments that controll the stack machine to execute commmands and build the same object.
+The pickle is composed of opcodes and arguments that control over stack machine.
+A stack machine will be executed with commands and rebuild the same object.

 ```@autodocs
 Modules = [Pickle.OpCodes]